 While many of us take water for granted, women and girls in poor communities often spend several hours a day fetching water on their heads and backs.
-Despite significant progress in recent years, one in ten people around the world lack access to safe water, and one in four lack access to sanitation.
+Despite significant progress in recent years, one in ten people around the world lack access to basic water services, and one in five lack access to basic sanitation.
 Many illnesses in low-income countries are caused by dirty water and poor hygiene.

 Nafissatou Bagana, midwife at the Sirarou maternity ward, Benin

 The human right to water and sanitation is at the center of our work at Helvetas.
 We support poor and disadvantaged people in their efforts to build wells and latrines, but we also go beyond this.
 We promote a comprehensive approach that includes distributing water resources fairly, managing water supply services in a sustainable manner, efficiently irrigating fields and improving hygiene practices.

 In the past five years, over 2,000,000 people have gained access to clean water and sanitation through the support of Helvetas.